cirruslabs/cirrus-ci-docs/docs/support.md

 # Priority Support

 In addition to the general support we provide a *Priority Support* option with guaranteed response times.
-But most importantl we'll be doing regular checkins to make sure Cirrus CI roadmap is aligned with your company's needs.
+But most importantly we'll be doing regular checkins to make sure Cirrus CI roadmap is aligned with your company's needs.
 You'll be helping to shape the future of Cirrus CI/CD!

 | Severity | Support Impact                                                                                | First Response Time SLA | Hours | How to Submit                                                                                    |